mananchawla2005/Hacktoberfest-Repo-Checker/README.md

 - The project also has a public api currently in testing.
 You can access it at `hacktoberfest.cf/api?url=<url of repo>`

 ### 💕Contributing
 - The project is open for contributions.
 You can make a issue or assign yourselves one and then can start working upon it.
+The project uses node.js for serving the files in combination with ejs as the templating engine.
+While making a pull request, make sure to pr to the dev branch rather than the master branch.